Cornell University

 Washington University in St. Louis

 St. Louis is a wonderful place to go to college, especially Washington University.
-The graduation cost is 94.8%, with an annual cost of $55,180.
+The graduation rate is 87%, with an annual cost of $20,768.
 There are a lot of scholarship opportunities, which makes it easy for students to go without racking up a lot of student loans.
-The average student loan total is $24,352.
-On top of that, the average starting salary is $50,000.
-Washington University has a 16.5% acceptance rate.
-Washington University has a unique best ranked major: anthropology.

 University of Notre Dame

-The University of Notre Dame has a pretty high graduation rate at 95.7%, with 90% graduating on time.
-The annual price for Notre Dame is $46,960, but students only have average total student loans of $26,400.
-This is probably thanks to the high starting salary of $50,000.
-The acceptance rate is 18.7%, which is slightly higher than others on the list.
-Notre Dame’s best-ranked major is accounting.
+This is probably thanks to the high median salary of $86,210 six years after graduation.
+The acceptance rate is 12%, which is slightly higher than others on the list.
+Notre Dame’s best-ranked major is finance.

 Harvey Mudd College

-Harvey Mudd College has the lowest graduation rate on the list, but one of the highest starting salaries.
-The graduation rate sits at 90.1%, with an average starting salary of $60,000.
-It’s on par with other top colleges as far as cost ($51,595 annually), and average total student loans hover at $28,944.
+It’s on par with other top colleges in terms of cost ($39,671 annually), and the average total student loan amount is $28,766.
 The hard part is getting in since the acceptance rate is 13%.
-Looking for a good physics program?
+Looking to learn about multi/interdisciplinary studies?
 That’s Harvey Mudd’s best-ranked major.

 Amherst College

 Amherst College is actually a fantastic price considering its location.
-The annual cost is $42,841, with students leaving with total loans of $21,840.
-The average starting salary is $46,000.
-The graduation rate is pretty good since 94.1% finish.
-The hard part?
-Getting in.
-Amherst has a 13.7% acceptance rate.
-Like many others on the list, Amherst’s best-ranked major is mathematics.
+The annual cost is $25,035, with students leaving with total loans of $23,700.
+The average starting salary is $62,537.
+The graduation rate is pretty good since 72% finish.

 Swarthmore College